calebgcc/unipa/README.md

-# Code and exercises divided by courses
+# Codes and exercises divided by courses
 TODO